-This Prospectus relates to the shelf registration by Aboitiz Power Corporation ("AboitizPower", the "Issuer", or the "Company") of its debt securities program in the aggregate principal amount of up to ₱100,000,000,000.00 (the "2025 Debt Securities Program") to be issued in one or more tranches (each a "Tranche"), and the offer of fixed-rate bonds in the principal amount of up to ₱20,000,000,000.00 (the "Base Offer"), with an oversubscription option of up to ₱10,000,000,000.00 (the "Oversubscription Option", together with the Base Offer, the "Offer", and the bonds in relation thereto, the "First Tranche Bonds") as the first Tranche of the Debt Security Program.
+This Prospectus relates to the shelf registration by Aboitiz Power Corporation ("AboitizPower", the "Issuer", or the "Company") of its debt securities program in the aggregate principal amount of up to ₱100,000,000,000.00 (the "Debt Securities Program") to be issued in one or more tranches (each a "Tranche"), and the offer of fixed-rate bonds in the principal amount of up to ₱20,000,000,000.00 (the "Base Offer"), with an oversubscription option of up to ₱10,000,000,000.00 (the "Oversubscription Option", together with the Base Offer, the "Offer", and the bonds in relation thereto, the "First Tranche Bonds") as the first Tranche of the Debt Security Program.

-The Debt Securities Program was authorized by a resolution of the Board of Directors of the Company (the "Board") during a meeting held on February 25, 2025, at which meeting a quorum was present and acting throughout.
-A registration statement covering the Debt Securities Program was filed by the Company on April 30, 2025 and was rendered effective by the SEC under SEC Order No. [·], Series of [·].
+The Debt Securities Program was authorized by a resolution of the Board of Directors of the Company (the "Board") dated [•].
+A registration statement covering the Debt Securities Program was filed by the Company on [•] and was rendered effective by the SEC under SEC Order No. [•], Series of [•].